FedeClaudi/Term.jl/docs/src/live/app_intro.md

 !!! tip "Responsive layout"
     If you use a `Float` to specify your layout elements size, the app will automatically resize the elements when the terminal size is reduced.
-If you also want your app to expand to fill in the whole terminal is the terminal is enlarged, you can use
+If you also want your app to expand to fill in the whole terminal if the terminal is enlarged, you can use
     `expand` keyword argument for `App`.